LaunchCodeEducation/lchs/src/chapters/data-and-variables/more-on-variables.rst

    Most code editors will highlight keywords in a different color than variables or other parts of your code.
-This gives you a visual clue about which words may be reserved for use as keywords.
+This gives you a visual clue about which words are reserved for use as keywords.

 There are a little over 30 keywords in Python.
 You can find a complete list of them `here <https://www.programiz.com/python-programming/keyword-list>`__.